-- 5. Inspect the gearmotor or speed reducer if supplied. - Read all the materials supplied with the airlock concerning the gearmotor or speed reducer. - Be sure that the drive is securely mounted to the airlock. - Kice standard Sumitomo Cyclo 6000 gearmotors will be grease lubricated and require no further action; if other refer to manufacturer manual. - If the speed reducer is oil lubricated, add the appropriate oil as specified by the manufacturer.
+5. Inspect the gearmotor or speed reducer if supplied

+- Read all the materials supplied with the airlock concerning the gearmotor or speed reducer. - Be sure that the drive is securely mounted to the airlock. - Kice standard gearmotors will be grease lubricated and require no further action. - If the speed reducer is oil lubricated, add the appropriate oil as specified by the manufacturer.

-6. Storage
+6. STORAGE